-d) Create a new source of substantial light
+d) Create a new source of substantial light or glare that would adversely affect day \boxtimes

-or glare that would adversely affect day \boxtimes
+5

 or nighttime views in the area?

 Refer to I(c) above.
-The project proposes to construct a new partially subterranean, 6,544 squarefoot, three-story, single family dwelling with detached garage, pool, spa, landscaping, retaining walls and other site improvements which would not create a new source of substantial light or glare that would adversely affect day or nighttime views.
-In addition, the project, including all proposed exterior lighting, would be subject to the City's Outdoor Lighting Regulations per Municipal Code Section 142.0740.
+The project proposes to construct 19 multi-family residential dwelling units in four, three-story structures which would not create a new source of substantial light or glare that would adversely affect day or nighttime views.
+In addition, the project would be subject to the City's Outdoor Lighting Regulations per Municipal Code Section 142.0740.
 Therefore, no impacts would result.